-BE SENSITIVE TO PRIVACY CONCERNS IN ANTI-LGBT INCIDENTS.
-If a bias incident targets a LGBT student or teacher, or perceived LGBT student or teacher, avoid making an issue of the victim's sexual orientation or gender identity.
+BE SENSITIVE TO PRIVACY CONCERNS IN ANTI-LGBTQ INCIDENTS.
+If a bias incident targets a LGBTQ student or teacher, or perceived LGBTQ student or teacher, avoid making an issue of the person's sexual orientation or gender identity.
 Focus on the incident, safety and prevention of future incidents.
 Be very careful not to "out" students or teachers who have not shared their sexual orientation publicly.